Rairden/kattis/docs/favProblems.md

 * I almost never had to google how to do something
 * Each problem would take me roughly 2 - 4 hrs to solve

-The one I'm most proud of is `guessthedatastructure`.
+The two I'm most proud of is grid and phonelist.
 I really enjoyed solving the encryption ones too (crackingrsa, keytocrypto).
 They were really hard!

 When I first started, my problem-solving peaked out around 1.8 difficulty.
 Now I can get to 3.0 is my new ceiling.
 Anything higher requires a math book or graphs (which I have no experience).